 M

-Matte Finish: A non-shiny, flat finish often used for a more natural appearance.
+Matte Finish: A non-shiny, flat finish often used to give leather more natural, understated appearance.

-Milled Leather: Leather tumbled in a drum to soften it and enhance its natural texture.
+Milled Leather: Leather that has been worked or tumbled in a drum to soften it and enhance its natural texture.
+Milled leather often has a a pebbled texture and a soft hand.

 N